WesternCodex/Weather-ETL-Pipeline-Project/README.md

 ### 3. Load

-The transformed dataset was exported into a CSV file for further analysis and visualization.
+The transformed dataset was exported into a CSV, xlsx file and SQlite3 db for further analysis and visualization.

 The cleaned dataset can easily be imported into: